-MESSES EDITORS :--- Perhaps L. ucation according to population and T tory than Marlboro'.
-During the pres year seven large schools have been in a cessful operation within ten miles arou Bennettsville, and each of them hav given the public opportunities of judging their efficiency recently by public examinations.
+For the 1 MESSIES EDITORS :--- Perhaps L. in the State affords more facilities ucation according to population and T tory than Marlboro'.
+During the pres year seven large schools have been in a cessful operation within ten miles aron Bennettsville, and each of them hav given the public opportunities of judging their efficiency recently by public examinaations

-The examination of the female departs ment of the Marlboro' Academy, situated in Bennettsville, came off first, to the entire satisfaction of the nations.
+The examination of the female departs ment of the Marlboro' Academy, situated in Bennettsville, came off first, to the entire satisfaction of the patrons.
 This school is under the charge of Miss SALLIE A. Mc-CULLY, a lady of much experience and one of no ordinary ability.
 She has won the confidence and esteem of the Trustees, patrons, and indeed of the whole community, by her skill and manner of governing, and by the happy faculty of instilling knowledge into our children.
-We have at every "cross road" to seize the fortunate been truly fortunate in securing for our female Academy, the services of Miss MCCULLY.
-The Examinations also took place in the male department of the Marlbro' Academy, taught by Mr. J. H. Hupto run the above risk, for he well 'tnew that if son-at the Level Green Academy taught the Black Republican authorities of New by Mr R. H. McKINNON-at the Beauty Spot Academy taught by Mr. THOMAS BREEDEN\at Beaver Dam and at Adamsville Academies.
-These examinations all Webb, no doubt had his pardon in his pocket, \ took place within a few weeks, and when he accepted Col. Brooks challenge, were all fine schools, numbering from thirty to fifty scholars each.
+We have female Academy, the services of Miss MCCULLY.
+The Examinations also took place in the male department of the Marlbro' Academy, taught by Mr. J. H. Hupson-at the Level Green Academy taught by Mr R. H. McKinnon-at the Beauty Spot Academy taught by Mr. THOMAS BREEDEN__at Beaver Dam and at Adams ville Academies.
+These examinations all thirty to fifty scholars each,

-I had the pleasure also on Friday fast, tics.
-While it openly appears that Burline of attending the examination of the Hebron game is neither brave, or even possesses its Acalemy, under the superintendance of our gifted teacher, Mr. SMHEY McGILL, When I arrived there the exercises had commenced, and I was foreibly struck with Why did Mr. Burlingame first apologise, then the spectacle exhibited.
-Upon the stage sat nearly fifty children, from the age of ten to fifteen-the little girls dressed in spotless white-fit emblems for such dear little fairies and the little cunning mischievous looking boys in their "Sundays" all waiting anxiously for their furn to be examined, and when called they stepped out as if on their efforts depended the fate of Empires.
+I had the pleasure also on Friday fast. tics.
+While it openly appears that Burline of attending the examination of the Hebron game is neither brave, or even possesses its Acalemy, under the superintendance of our gifted teacher, Mr. SMHLEY MCGILL, When I arrived there the exercises had commenced, and I was forcibly struck with the spectacle exhibited.
+Upon the stage sat nearly fifty children, from the age of ten to fifteen-the little girls dressed in spotless white-fit emblems for such dear little fairies-and the little cunning mischievous looking boys in their " Sundays" all waiting anxiously for their furn to be examined, and when called they stepped out as if on their efforts depended the fate of Empires.
 The prompiness and general correctness of the answers and recitations of the pupils, struck the attention of every observer, and would have done credit to older heads.
-The people of the neighborhood showed their deep interest for the cause, by attending almost en masse, and by carefully listening to the recitations.
+The people of the neighbor. hood showed their deep interest for the cause, by attending almost en masse, and by carefully listening to the recitations